dh-notes/pandoc-workflow/main.md

 Parse the command into English as you are typing.
 In my head, I translate the above into something like: "Pandoc, be smart about formatting, and output a Word Doc using the citation filter on my Markdown file (as you can guess from the extension)."
 As you get more familiar with citation stylesheets, consider adding your custom-tailored .csl files for journals in your field to the archive as a service to the community.

 # Summary
 You should now be able to write papers in Markdown, to create drafts in multiple formats, to add bibliographies, and to easily change citation styles.
-A final look at the project directory will reveal a number of "source" files: your `main.md` file, `project.bib` file, a `.csl` file, and some images.
+A final look at the project directory will reveal a number of "source" files: your `main.md` file, `project.bib` file, your `mla.csl` file, and some images.
 Besides the source files you should see some some "target" files that we created during the tutorial: `main.docx` or `main.pdf`.
 Your folder should look something like this:

 ```
     Pandoc-tutorial/